isagoya/astro-hananiawan-m2/src/pages/md/chapt09.md

  “This is the attack whistle that only you can blow, just like you used to.”

-Zow Zow Zack
+Splash Splash

-Wave Crest in a belt was absorbed into the seashore with its sound.
+The crests of waves in a belt were absorbed into the seashore with their sound.